TEARS IN THE FENCE FESTIVAL WEEKEND

 There will be a Festival bookstall.
 Please bring your books, pamphlets and magazines.
-Lists of Bookstall items should be emailed in advance to Richard Foreman at email@example.com
+Lists of Bookstall items with quantities, book titles and prices should be emailed in advance to Richard Foreman at firstname.lastname@example.org

 There are a considerable number of guest houses and B&Bs in and around Stourpaine and Blandford Forum.
 We recommend using Airbnb and the search engines available at booking.com, laterooms.com and trivago.co.uk.
 Our nearest local hotels are the Crown Hotel, Blandford Forum, Royal Chase Hotel, Shaftesbury and King’s Head Hotel, Wimborne Minster.
 Please book early as accommodation gets booked out quickly in this area of outstanding natural beauty.

 Advance Weekend Tickets are £25